Carl Pavano: Minnesota Twins

-On August 7, 2009, Pavano was traded to the Minnesota Twins, for whom he lost the clinching third game against the Yankees in the 2009 American League Division Series (ALDS).
+On August 7, 2009, Pavano was traded to the Minnesota Twins, for whom he lost the clinching third game against the Yankees in the American League Division Series (ALDS).

-Following the season, Pavano filed for free agency, but later accepted the Twins' offer of salary arbitration.
-He ended up having his best season since 2004.
-During the stretch from May 29 to August 13, Pavano compiled a record of 11–2 with an ERA of 2.79, including twice throwing back-to-back complete games in which one was also a shutout.
-He went 17–11 with an ERA of 3.75 over the course of the season (in which he also threw 221 innings) and helped the Twins run away with the Central Division title.
-However, in the playoffs Pavano lost Game 2 of the 2010 ALDS to the Yankees at Target Field 5–2, and the Twins were swept in three games to end the season.

-For 2010, Pavano was named the Twins' Pitcher of the Year, receiving the Joseph W. Haynes Award.
+Following the season, Pavano filed for free agency but later accepted the Twins' offer through salary arbitration.
+He ended up having his best season since 2004.From May 29 to August 13, Pavano compiled a record of 11–2 with an ERA of 2.79, including twice throwing back-to-back complete games in which one was also a shutout.
+He went 17–11 with a 3.75 ERA in 221 innings and helped the Twins run away with the Central Division title.
+However, in the playoffs, Pavano lost Game 2 of the ALDS to the Yankees at Target Field 5–2, and the Twins were swept in three games.
+Pavano was named the Twins' Pitcher of the Year.

 On January 19, 2011, Pavano agreed to a two-year, $16.5 million contract with the Twins.
 He was paid $8 million in 2011 and $8.5 million in 2012, along with up to $500,000 in incentives.

-Pavano was the Opening Day starter for the Twins on April 1, 2011, giving up seven earned runs over 4+ innings in a 13-3 loss to the Toronto Blue Jays.
+Pavano was the Opening Day starter for the Twins on April 1, giving up seven earned runs over 4 innings in a 13–3 loss to the Toronto Blue Jays.